Updated: Apr 22

-Accidents involving pedestrians can occur anywhere an individual walks near traffic– parking lots, sidewalks, crosswalks, and other intersections.
+Pedestrian vehicle accidents can occur anywhere an individual walks near traffic– parking lots, sidewalks, crosswalks, and other intersections.
 Since pedestrians are difficult to see in the dark, many pedestrian incidents occur at night.
-People who are walking do not typically wear reflective or retroreflective clothing like bicyclists, and a driver or motorist who is not paying attention can crash into them, even when said pedestrian is abiding by sidewalk rules.
+People who are walking do not typically wear reflective or retroreflective clothing like bicyclists, and a driver or motorist who is not paying attention can crash into them, even when said pedestrian is abiding by sidewalk laws.

 Why Does It Happen?

 There are many causes.
 Pedestrians will usually have the right of way on sidewalks, except in rare cases.
 The driver of the car is responsible for yielding to pedestrians who are crossing the street legally.

 Pedestrians are all too often hit by reckless, distracted, or drunk drivers who fail to allow the right of way, despite a pedestrian's best attempts to cross at crosswalks and intersections and walk on sidewalks and shoulders.

 The driver wasn't paying enough attention outside of his immediate path

 The driver is preoccupied with a smartphone

 Flawed crosswalks design that doesn't consider traffic flow and etc.